MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-recover-reset.md

       ![*Use Volume down and power buttons to initiate recovery*.](images/sh2-keypad.png)
       <br>*Figure 2.
 Volume and Power buttons*

    1. On the language selection screen, select the display language for your Surface Hub 2S.

    1. Select **Recover from a drive** and **Fully clean the drive**, and then select **Recover**.
 If you're prompted for a BitLocker key, select **Skip this drive**.
-Surface Hub 2S reboots several times and takes approximately 30 minutes to complete the recovery process.
+Surface Hub 2S reboots several times and can take an hour or more to complete the recovery process.

 When the first-time setup screen appears, remove the USB drive.